somu15/somu15.github.io/Blogs/PBEE/Acc_Sca_1.md

+---
+layout: page
-Why understanding the seismology of scaled accelerograms is important for Earthquake Engineering?
+title: Why understanding the seismology of scaled accelerograms is important for Earthquake Engineering?
+subtitle:
+---